aospapp/aosp/compatibility/cdd/5_multimedia/5_10_professional-audio.md

 *   The continuous round-trip audio latency SHOULD be 10 milliseconds or less over the audio jack path.

-If device implementations omit a 4 conductor 3.5mm audio jack, they:
+If device implementations omit a 4 conductor 3.5mm audio jack and include a USB port(s) supporting USB host mode, they:

+*   [C-3-1] MUST implement the USB audio class.
-*   [C-3-1] MUST have a continuous round-trip audio latency of 20 milliseconds or less.
+*   [C-3-2] MUST have a continuous round-trip audio latency of 20 milliseconds or less over the USB host mode port using USB audio class.
 *   The continuous round-trip audio latency SHOULD be 10 milliseconds or less over the USB host mode port using USB audio class.

-If device implementations include a USB port(s) supporting USB host mode, they:

-*   [C-4-1] MUST implement the USB audio class.

 If device implementations include an HDMI port, they:

-*   [C-5-1] MUST support output in stereo and eight channels at 20-bit or 24-bit depth and 192 kHz without bit-depth loss or resampling.
+*   [C-4-1] MUST support output in stereo and eight channels at 20-bit or 24-bit depth and 192 kHz without bit-depth loss or resampling.